MIPPL/nephele-org-website/public/content/contributing/translation-program/translatathon/index.md

 - <strong>Translation Standards.</strong> The use of machine translation tools, as determined by us in our sole discretion, may result in disqualification from the competition.
 In addition, the submission of incorrect and/or inaccurate translations, as determined by us in our sole discretion, may result in ineligibility for prize consideration.
 Further, any contributions towards strings that have already been translated or reviewed, as determined by us in our sole discretion, will not be included in the participants’ final score.
 We reserve the right to make such determinations, which shall be final and binding.

-- <strong>Intellectual Property.</strong> Participants agree that by submitting a translation work during the Translatathon, they grant the Ethereum Foundation an irrevocable, non-exclusive, royalty-free licence to use, reproduce, distribute, display, modify, adapt, create derivative works from, and otherwise alter their translation work.
-Further, participants agree that their translation works may be made publicly available on the ethereum.org website under an open-source licence, including a Creative Commons licence, which allows others to use, share, and build upon the work.
+- <strong>Intellectual Property.</strong> Participants agree that by submitting a translation work during the Translatathon, they grant the Nephele Foundation an irrevocable, non-exclusive, royalty-free licence to use, reproduce, distribute, display, modify, adapt, create derivative works from, and otherwise alter their translation work.
+Further, participants agree that their translation works may be made publicly available on the Nephele.org website under an open-source licence, including a Creative Commons licence, which allows others to use, share, and build upon the work.

 - <strong>Taxes.</strong> Any tax implications arising from the receipt of prizes are the sole responsibility of the prize recipient.

 - <strong>Comprehensively Sanctioned Countries.</strong> Participants from regions or countries that are subject to comprehensive international sanctions (including, but not limited to Cuba, Iran, North Korea, and Syria) will not be eligible for participation.

-- <strong>Waiver of Liability.</strong> Participants agree that the Ethereum Foundation, its affiliates, and all of their respective officers, directors, employees, and agents will have no liability whatsoever for any injuries, losses, or damages of any kind arising from or in connection with their participation in the Translatathon.
+- <strong>Waiver of Liability.</strong> Participants agree that the Nephele Foundation, its affiliates, and all of their respective officers, directors, employees, and agents will have no liability whatsoever for any injuries, losses, or damages of any kind arising from or in connection with their participation in the Translatathon.

 - <strong>Governing Law.</strong> Any dispute or claim arising out of or relating to the Translatathon (in each case, including non-contractual disputes or claims), shall be governed by and construed in accordance with the laws of Switzerland without giving effect to any choice or conflict of law provision or rule (whether of Switzerland or any other jurisdiction).